Saint-Genis-Laval: History

-The cannons of Saint-Jean held a fortified manor, in the territory of Laye, where Pope Clement V went to repose in 1306, after his coronation in the Church of Saint-Just à Lyon.
+The canons of Saint-Jean held a fortified manor, in the territory of Laye, where Pope Clement V went to repose in 1306, after his coronation in the Church of Saint-Just à Lyon.
 Nothing remains of the manor.
 From the 13th century onward the pilgrimage to Notre-Dame-de-Beaunant attracted crowds: there remains a chapel there, rebuilt at the end of the previous century at the site of the miraculous spring.
 In November 1434, Saint-Genis was occupied by the Burgundians.
 The castle of Beauregard, the residence of Thomas de Gedagne, a Florentine banker, received King Charles IX of France and his court in 1564.
 Of the castle, only a few parts of the wall remain, but the gardens, terraces, and Nymphaeum still suggest an idea of the place's beauty.
 Today it is a municipal park.

+The Hôtel de Ville is based in the former Couvent des Récollets (Convent of the Recollects) which was established in 1605.

 During World War II, on 20 August 1944, the German security police committed the Saint-Genis-Laval massacre, killing some 120 French citizens, mostly resistance members.